L1-L2 messaging

 The fee itself is calculated in the same manner as "regular" L2 transactions.
 You can use the CLI to get an estimate of an L1 → L2 message fee.

-L1 → L2 structure and hashing
+L1 → L2 structure

-For completeness, we describe the precise structure of both the message as it appears on L1 and the induced transaction as it appears on L2.
+For completeness, L1 → L2 structure describes the precise structure of both the message as it appears on L1 and the induced transaction as it appears on L2.

 FromAddress | ToAddress | Selector | Payload | Nonce | |